 Germans and Italians were the two largest foreign-born immigrant groups in the United States at that time.
 German and Italian immigrants retained their cultural identities, as shown by the existence of many German and Italian newspapers as late as 1942.

-The majority of German and Italian-born civilians living in the United States in 1941 had already received American citizenship.
+Most German and Italian-born civilians living in the United States in 1941 had already received American citizenship.
 President Roosevelt dismissed the idea that Italian Americans posed any danger to the American war effort.
 When the U.S. Army recommended the mass removal of ethnic Germans and Italians residing in coastal areas, a congressional committee rejected the proposal.

 U.S. military authorities excluded hundreds of German and Italian nationals and U.S. citizens from coastal security zones, forcing those who lived along the coasts to move further inland.